-Bring to the surface challenges faced by women-led microenterprises in the five countries and identify solutions to enhance their access to finance, markets, and digital inclusion through BDS
+Bring to the surface challenges faced by women-led microenterprises in the five countries and identify solutions to enhance their access to finance, markets and digital inclusion through Business Development Services.

-Identify the specific barriers these microenterprises face in utilizing BDS to address their growth challenges Offer a practical, "what works" framework for action to guide the design and implementation of BDS programmes to support women micro-entrepreneurs to access finance, digital platforms, and markets, including through e-commerce
+Identify the specific barriers these microentreprises face in utilizing Business Development Services to address their growth challenges.
+Offer a practical, 'what works' framework for action to guide the design and implementation of Business Development Services programmes to support women micro-entrepreneurs to access finance, digital platforms and markets, including through e-commerce.

-Recommend high potential areas for future support of key stakeholders from the women's entrepreneurship ecosystem - including governments, UN and other multilateral organisations, donor agencies, BDS providers, financial service providers, women's business associations and networks, and other entrepreneurship support organisations
+Recommend high potential areas for future support of key stakeholders from the women's entrepreneurship ecosystem - including governments, UN and other multilateral organizations, donor agencies, business development service providers, financial service providers, women's business associations and networks, and other entrepreneurship support organizations.

-1.3 Who this Study is For
+1.3 Who This Study Is For